cogu/c-apx/README.md

 - Full support for APX v1.2 specification.
 - APX server should have the same feature set as seen in [v0.2.6](https://github.com/cogu/c-apx/releases/tag/v0.2.6).
-- Linux and GCC support only (Visual Studio project on Windows needs update).
+- Linux and Windows support when built using CMake.
 - Dynamic clients is fully supported.
 - APX-ES clients not yet supported (needs rewrite from v0.2 to v0.3).
 - Static clients not yet supported (needs rewrite from v0.2 to v0.3).